ejh243/BrainFANS/docs/development-pipeline.md

 # Commit the changes
 git commit -m "Enter your commit message here"
 ```

+To make the above easier for you, get into the habit of using `git status` often (think of it as the git version of `ls`).
+Using `git status` will show you which files have been changed and the path to said files (which you can copy and paste).

 **Important**: There are two good rules of thumb for your commit messages: